QuEraComputing/Bloqade.jl/README.md

 ## Citation

-If you use Bloqade in your research, please cite the following:
+If you use Bloqade for a publication, we would kindly ask you to cite our work using the following bibtex citation:

 ```bibtex
 @misc{bloqade2023quera,